madfam-io/plinto/compliance/README.md

 ---

-*This framework provides comprehensive SOC2 Type II compliance coverage for the Plinto authentication platform.
+*This framework provides comprehensive SOC2 Type II compliance coverage for the Janua authentication platform.
 All controls are designed to integrate seamlessly with existing platform capabilities while meeting enterprise audit requirements.*